 -Lean tools such as A3 problem solving report and 5 Why

--Delving deeper in scientific methods such as experimentation (Plan-Do-Study-Adjust (PDSA) cycle) and observation (at the Gemba)
+-Delving deeper in scientific methods such as experimentation (Plan-Do-Study-Adjust (PDSA) cycle) to be agile and observation (at the Gemba)

-Join the some 2,000+ public servants across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
-Alpen Path Solutions created the Certificate in Lean for the Public Sector in late summer 2015 with 4 of the core Lean courses above, taught since March 2015.
+Join the some 3,000+ participants across Canada who have attended Lean workshops offered by Alpen Path Solutions since March 2015.
+Alpen Path Solutions created the Certificate in Lean in late summer 2015 with 4 of the core Lean courses above, taught since March 2015.

-France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of public sector experience and years of Lean leadership within a line department to help you live Lean in your government organisation.
+France Bergeron (BTh, MSc), Lean coach at Alpen Path Solutions Inc., brings 21 years of experience and years of Lean leadership within a line department to help you live Lean in your organization.
 Joanne Gaudet (BSc, BA, MA), Lean coach at Alpen Path Solutions Inc., brings her expertise in science studies to the successful deployment of Lean as an applied collaborative science.
 Enlist empirical science in your work every day.

 Why we don’t use a Lean belt system